r-guyot/aiworkflow/README.md

 Ultimately the idea of this package is to expand to more backends to run LLMs:

 - llama.cpp
 - VLLM
 - llamafile

-### Image Generation Support

-This package will eventually also support image generation through the ComfyUI API (most likely).

 ## Contributions